Anchor alternative for podcast hosting

 7 min

-Many people start their podcast on Anchor (recently renamed Spotify for Podcasters) but later want to upgrade to a more professional solution.
+Many people start their podcast on Anchor (recently renamed Spotify for Creators) but later want to upgrade to a more professional solution.
 Generally, folks switch for these reasons: the ability to start and manage multiple podcasts from one account, more detailed analytics, better customer support, and the ability to create private podcasts.

 I originally created a podcast on Anchor.
 The main reason I switched to Transistor was the ability to host multiple podcasts.
 I just migrated my Anchor podcast over to Transistor.
 Now, I have two more podcast ideas I want to try out.